jacob-willden/script.movie.content.filter/README.md

 ## Installation Instructions

+1. Make sure you have Kodi installed on a device (see the [tutorial on the Kodi Wiki](https://kodi.wiki/view/Installing)).
+Kodi version 19 or later is currently required.
-1. Download the source code as a ZIP file.
+2. Download the source code for the add-on as a ZIP file.
-2. Launch the Kodi software.
+3. Launch the Kodi software.
-3. Navigate to the Add-ons screen.
+4. Navigate to the Add-ons screen.
-4. Click "Install from zip file".
+5. Click "Install from zip file".
-5. Select the "script.movie.content.filter.zip" file.
+6. Select the "script.movie.content.filter.zip" file.

 ## How to Use